-What is a quality of service issue?
+What is considered a quality issue?

 What can you do when you experience a quality of service issue?